go-goyave/goyave/docs_src/src/guide/advanced/helpers.md

 ## Filesystem

-The filesystem helpers require the `filesystem`  package to be imported.
+The filesystem helpers require the `helper/filesystem`  package to be imported.

 ``` go
 import "github.com/System-Glitch/goyave/v3/helper/filesystem"
 ```

-All files received in a requests are stored in the `filesystem.File` structure.
+All files received in a request are stored in the `filesystem.File` structure.
 This structres gives all the information you need on a file and its content, as well as a helper function to save it easily.

 | Attribute  | Type                    |
 |------------|-------------------------|